-Our Compensation Committee decided not to award any leveraged stock options to our named executed officers with respect to our fiscal year 2015 performance.
-Instead, based upon fiscal 2015 performance, our Compensation Committee awarded to our named executive officers additional shares of restricted stock vesting on the fifth anniversary of the grant date.
-See below for additional information on these awards.
+Our Compensation Committee decided not to award any leveraged stock options to our named executed officers with respect to our fiscal year 2016 performance.
+Moreover, our Compensation Committee did not award to our named executive officers any additional shares of restricted stock in lieu of such option grants as it did, as described below, with respect to fiscal 2015.